maritwho/edition-php-thin/README.md

     "pattern-lab/patternengine-php-mustache": "v1.*"

-This ensures that not only is the Mustache Pattern Engine installed but also the default Mustache-based StyleguideKit as well.
+This ensures that the Mustache Pattern Engine is installed.

 You'll also want to make sure to edit information such as `name`, `description`, `authors`, etc. in `composer.json` as well so they match your project.
 Then add your project to [Packagist](https://packagist.org/) so others can download and use your edition as well.